srirams05/TaoMeasure-Mkdocs/docs/chapter1.md

 3) Example Where the Jordan Outer Measure Is “Large” or Infinite
 ──────────────────────────────

-While the Lebesgue outer measure of a countable set in $\mathbb{R}^d$ is always zero, the Jordan outer measure can fail to be small (or even finite) if one insists on \emph{finite covers}.
+While the Lebesgue outer measure of a countable set in $\mathbb{R}^d$ is always zero, the Jordan outer measure can fail to be small (or even finite) if one insists on *finite covers*.
 A standard illustration is:

 • Let $E=[0,1]\cap \mathbb{Q}$ be the set of rational points in the unit interval in $\mathbb{R}$.
 • It is a countable set, so $\mu^*(E)=0$.

-However, to cover \emph{all} rational points in $[0,1]$ with a \emph{finite} union of intervals, one is effectively forced to cover \emph{every} subinterval of $[0,1]$.
+However, to cover *all* rational points in $[0,1]$ with a *finite* union of intervals, one is effectively forced to cover *every* subinterval of $[0,1]$.
 Indeed, if you leave out any subinterval, that subinterval contains a rational point not covered—a contradiction.
 Thus, the only successful finite cover of all rationals in $[0,1]$ necessarily covers $[0,1]$ entirely, giving:

 $$
 \mu^{*(J)}(E)